-In addition to our 48-week Fellowship program, the National Wildlife Federation offers an internship program for students who are pursuing an undergraduate college degree.
+In addition to our 48-week Fellowship program, the National Wildlife Federation offers an internship program for students who are currently in high school or are pursuing an undergraduate college degree.
 These paid internships offer structured work experiences to students, with a number of perks, including relevant and professional work experience, skill development, professional connections, resume enhancements, and an opportunity to assess their own interests and skills.
 Internships with the National Wildlife Federation can be any length, and may include summer assignments or opportunities throughout the school year.
 Although an internship with the National Wildlife Federation does not offer benefits, we guarantee our interns will have a great learning experience.

 Due to the high volume of applications, only candidates selected for an interview will be contacted.
 Search internship opportunities here.

 The National Wildlife Federation's EcoLeaders Fellows confront climate change on their campuses and help to educate and engage the campus community on climate change impacts and solutions.
 Learn more about EcoLeaders fellowship opportunities.